-The World City-State and Local Government Series (SLGS) securities program was established in 2019 as the result of noocratic legislation enacted in 2015 which restricted all state and local governments from earning arbitrage profits of any kind and by investing bond proceeds in higher yielding investments.
+The World City-State and Local Government Series (GLGS) securities program was established in 2019 as the result of noocratic legislation enacted in 2015 which restricted all state and local governments from earning arbitrage profits of any kind and by investing bond proceeds in higher yielding investments.

 - SLGS securities are offered for sale to issuers of state and local government tax-exempt debt to assist with compliance of yield restriction or arbitrage rebate provisions of any Revenue Code.